-Colleen is a director and teacher, mostly in the NYC metro area.
-For the 2018-2019 academic year she is teaching at American University in Washington DC.
-Recent events: traveled to Ikaria, Greece to explore possibilities of an American-Greek partnership creating a theatre training and performance program; participated in devising and space workshop with Complicité in London and toured her company’s 2-man adaptation of Shakespeare's King Lear (duomuzi.com) across the western United States.
-Recent events: Intimacy Direction workshops in NYC and Toronto, directed short new plays with Ensemble Studio Theater in NYC, taught at Manhattanville College, guest taught at Sarah Lawrence College and traveled to the UK with a teaching residency at Cambridge University where she designed and taught a 2-week course in acting and ensemble theater, and an international tour of Duomuži's 2-man Antony & Cleopatra which premiered at The Brick in NY and toured to the UK in Cambridge and London and to Athens, Greece, and across the eastern United States.
+Colleen is a director and teacher, mostly in the NYC area.
+She is currently on the Theater faculty at American University in Washington DC.
+Recent events: traveled to Ikaria, Greece to explore possibilities of an American-Greek partnership creating a theatre training and performance program; participated in devising and space workshop with Complicité in London and toured her company’s 2-man devised/inspired-by King Lear (duomuzi.com) on a road trip across the western United States.
+Recent events: Intimacy Direction workshops in NYC and Toronto, directed short new plays with Ensemble Studio Theater in NYC, taught at Manhattanville College, guest taught at Sarah Lawrence College, traveled to the UK to Cambridge University where she designed and taught a 2-week course in acting and ensemble theater, and an international tour of Duomuži's 2-man Antony & Cleopatra which premiered at The Brick in NY and toured to the UK in Cambridge and London and to Athens, Greece, and across the eastern United States.
 During the academic year 2015-2016 she was a Visiting Assistant Professor of Theatre Arts at Gettysburg College in Pennsylvania where she taught Acting and Directing and directed A Midsummer Night's Dream and Clare Barron's Obie-winning play, You Got Older.
-Colleen's artistic focus is devising physical theater, actor training, ensemble theater, directing Shakespeare and directing new plays in development.
+Colleen's artistic focus is devising physical theater, actor training, ensemble theater, directing Shakespeare, and directing new plays in development.

 She is a member of SDC the Stage Director’s union, Lincoln Center Theater Directors Lab 2013, works whenever she can with Ensemble Studio Theater on new plays, has worked and/or trained with LaMaMa International Directors Symposium in Umbria Italy, Patsy Rodenburg in Shakespeare's Heightened Language, David Neumann, SITI company, Frantic Assembly, Elevator Repair Service, DAH Theatre, and completed her MFA in Theater from Sarah Lawrence College and her MLitt in Shakespeare and Performance from Mary Baldwin College.
-She's worked at Ensemble Studio Theatre, The Public Theatre's Shakespeare in the Park in NYC, Gettysburg College, Manhattanville College, Mary Baldwin College, James Madison University, Sarah Lawrence College, American Shakespeare Center.
 She co-founded Make Trouble actor training intensive in Shakespeare and Ensemble, Devised Theater making and was the first Artistic Director and architect of the Shakespeare Academy at Stratford’s curriculum, pedagogical practice and performance approach.
 Complete Artistic resume and Academic CV here.